howonlee/howonlee.github.io/_posts/2022-09-12-Translucent%20Fractal%20Tteok.md

 [Liangfen noodles](https://en.wikipedia.org/wiki/Liangfen) are a not-totally-different recipe but the water concentration is very different and the very different mung bean starch is used.
 There is also a not-totally-different preparation of [translucent potato chips](https://www.instructables.com/Glass-Potato-Chips/) which are crunchy instead of tteok-like and dried for a day and baked for hours instead of gently heated for seconds.

 Potato starch has really different gelation properties to nearly any other kind of starch so I don't know if substitutions will work.
+Most oobleck is made with cornstarch, not potato starch, but cornstarch _specifically_ doesn't work very well.

 Here's the recipe.